 UPS is a trademark of United Parcel Service of America, Inc.

-What is a UPS scam?
+What is a UPS text scam?

 When targeted by a UPS scam, fraudsters urge you to click a link to track, reschedule, or pay for a delivery.
 However, doing so could infect your device with malware, direct your payment to the scammer, or trick you into sharing sensitive personal information such as your UPS password, home address, or Social Security number.